-If you want to publicise yourself, your latest album or upcoming gig, but don’t have the cash to hire a top music publicist or PR professional, then you’ll need to write your own music press release to get the word out.
+If you want to publicise yourself, a music release, latest album or an upcoming tour, but don’t have the cash to hire a top music publicist or PR professional, then you’ll need to write your own music press release to get the word out.

 What’s the hook?
 This is hard, so ask for help from your mates, family or colleagues.
 They can be objective and give you a genuine steer on what’s great about you and your work and what’s genuinely interesting.

 Creating a press release template can help you keep it short and sweet.
-So if a major label, public relations firm or media outlets get hold of it they have all the relevant info.
+So to help further your music career and if a major label, public relations firm or media outlets get hold of it they have all the relevant contact information.